onddi/Virtuaali-identiteetti/README.txt

-Projected video artpiece for a MeHackit workshop weekend held at EMMA - Espoo Museum of Modern Art.
+Projected video artpiece for a MeHackit weekend workshop exhibition held at EMMA - Espoo Museum of Modern Art.
 All the attendees were scanned with a Kinect.
 The resulting 3D models were imported to Blender, edited and exported to be used in three.js.
-Also designed to be used with mobile.
+The piece also had a QR code next to it to enable mobile interaction.

 # Based on: